DagoDragony/itwiki/dic/index.md

 DHCP(Dynamic Host Configuration Protocol) - protocol that provides quick, automatic and central managment for the distribution of IP addresses within a network
 ICMP packets (Internet Control Message Protocol) - not for data, but for routers to exchange information about internet.
 Ping uses this protocol
-SAR (System Activity Report) - service collecting system monitoring data up to 1 month
+SAR (System Activity Report) - service collecting system monitoring data up to 1 month Telnet - old terminal emulator, that is insecure